symeneses/MLS-C01/3_modelling/SagemakerAlgorithms.md

 - CSV files as it wasn't designed specifically for SageMaker

 **Training**
-- It's memory intensive and runs on CPU only.
+- It's memory intensive and runs on CPU only
 - Important Hyperparameters:
-  - `subsample`: subsample ration, it helps to prevent overfitting
+  - `subsample`: subsample ratio, it helps to prevent overfitting
   - `eta`: step size shrinkage used in updates to prevent overfitting
   - `num_round`: numbers of runs
   - `alpha`: Regularization parameter for L1